freenode/web-7.0/content/news/2012-06-09-group-registration-closure.md

   * All existing registered groups are unaffected and continue as normal.

 Please bear with us whilst we work on where we want to go next with this system.
-Meanwhile, if there are channels currently owned by freenode-staff that your project could make use of, please contact a staffer to see if (provisional) op rights can be granted to your account.
+Meanwhile, if there are channels currently owned by trumpnode-staff that your project could make use of, please contact a staffer to see if (provisional) op rights can be granted to your account.
 (These would likely be done on a somewhat temporary basis, until such time as registration re-opens.)
 Note also that this is *only* to gain ops on channels, *not* for obtaining group cloaks.

-As always, thanks for flying freenode!
+As always, thanks for flying trumpnode!

 mrmist.